 - Domestic Violence Leave – Allows victims of domestic violence, sexual assault, or stalking and their family members to take reasonable leave from work for any of the reasons set out in the law.

 - Veterans’ Day and/or Memorial Day activities leave – Currently, one state (Massachusetts) requires employers to provide leave to eligible employees to attend Veterans’ Day and/or Memorial Day activities.

 - Public Employers

 - Federal Holiday Leave – Federal government employers must allow employees to take time off on designated holidays.

 - Family and Medical Leave Act (FMLA) – applies to all public agencies and all public and private elementary and secondary schools, regardless of employee count.

 Government Contractors and Sub-Contractors

-Paid Sick Leave – Requires federal contractors to provide their employees with at least seven paid sick days.
+- Paid Sick Leave – Federal contractors must provide their employees with at least seven paid sick days.

 As noted, the list above is not all-inclusive.
 Therefore, employers are encouraged to review their human resources policies, procedures, and practices ensuring they are aware of and in compliance with all federal, state, and local employment law requirements.
 By Deborah Siddoway, HR Coach Sources: Department of Labor (DOL) federal and state leave laws.